 Our cash flows are subject to a number of variables including our level of oil and natural gas production and commodity prices, as well as various economic conditions that have historically affected the oil and natural gas industry.
-If natural gas prices remain at their current levels for a prolonged period of time or if oil and natural gas prices decline, our ability to fund our capital expenditures, reduce debt, meet our financial obligations and become profitable may be materially generated cash flows from operations, proceeds from asset sales, capital market issuances of debt and equity, and availability under a former, now cancelled, Senior Credit Agreement.
+If natural gas prices remain at their current levels for a prolonged period of time or if oil and natural gas prices decline, our ability to fund our capital expenditures, reduce debt, meet our financial obligations and become profitable may be materially impacted.
+Our primary sources of capital and liquidity, prior to the acquisition by BHP Billiton Limited, have been internally generated cash flows from operations, proceeds from asset sales, capital market issuances of debt and equity, and availability under a former, now cancelled, Senior Credit Agreement.
 As of the date of acquisition by BHP Billiton Limited, our capital resources and liquidity have been and will continue to be from internally generated cash flows from operations and funding from our Parent or otherwise arranged with third party lenders in accordance with the indentures governing our outstanding series of senior notes.

 The Company engages in acquisitions and divestitures from time to time to rationalize and further develop our portfolio of shale assets.
-The Company engaged Scotia Waterous to advise on the possible divestment of certain land in the Permian, including acreage in both the Delaware and Midland Basins.
-No sale has yet been completed.
+An agreement was completed on April 30 for the sale of approximately 37,000 acres in the Permian Basin for proceeds of approximately \$153 million.

 Portions of the Eagle Ford gathering line system have been temporarily isolated while the cause of potential corrosion issues is being analyzed.
 We are continuing to produce from this field and have increased the use of trucking to deliver our condensate to the market which is expected to mitigate any significant impact on production.
 Regulatory authorities have been notified.
+As we continue to verify integrity, we are bringing additional portions of the gathering system back online.